gabrielflorit/blockup/README.md

 Usage: blockup <command>

 Commands:
-  new    setup a new block
+  new    scaffold a new block
   serve  serve current block

 Options: